School of Arts and Humanities

 6 semester credit hours of upper-division Visual and Performing Arts electives:

-Students may select any combination of upper-divsion courses in Art History, Communication, Dance, Film Studies, Music, Theatre, Visual Art, and/or Visual and Performing Arts.
+Students may select any combination of upper-division courses in Art History, Communication, Dance, Film Studies, Music, Theatre, Visual Art, and/or Visual and Performing Arts.

 6 semester credit hours of Major Related courses:

-Students may select any combination of upper-divsion courses in Arts and Humanities, Humanities, History, Philosophy, Literature, and/or Languages.
+Students may select any combination of upper-division courses from the School of Arts and Humanities.

 IV.
 Elective Requirements: 30 semester credit hours